 - Fat transport (lipoproteins)1 – This helps to move your fatty acids throughout the body to where they need to go to be used.

 - Methyl group metabolism1 – This has to do with putting certain molecules in a form that can be used for specific reactions in the body (such as DNA).

 Choline is excellent to take for any brain issues but is especially important to take while pregnant or nursing.
 High intakes of choline in pregnancy are associated with an improved cognitive function in adulthood, helps prevent memory loss and protects the brain from Alzheimer’s disease.
 It also protects from the neurological damage associated with epilepsy, fetal alcohol syndrome, and other neurological related inherited conditions.2

 What about toxicity?

 The tolerable upper limit of choline is 3500 mg/day.
 Getting an excessive amount of choline is associated with a fishy body odor, vomiting, excessive sweating and salivation, low blood pressure and liver toxicity as well as an increased risk for cardiovascular disease.3 This is rare and would not happen with food and whole food supplementation.

 How much do you need?

-The adequate intake levels for adults are 425 mg/day for woman and 550 mg/day for men.3
+The adequate intake levels for adults are 425 mg/day for women and 550 mg/day for men.3

 Here are some great whole food sources of choline: